-You must have heard of popular marketing strategy called “invite-only”.
-In this, new users can join your website only when they are invited by any current users on the site.
-It can be very risky as you are launching and not letting everyone use your product.
-Because you bet on people that they will remember you and come back later.
-This is generally done with a goal of getting early feedback to prepare for a later marketing launch.
-Some startups of the popular invite-only startups were Facebook which was limited to Harvard students only, Quora to influencers and Gmail.
-Till date, Dribbble and Behance are invite-only.
+You must have heard of the popular marketing strategy called “invite-only”.
+In the invite only marketing strategy, new users can join your website only when they are invited by any current users on the site.
+Invite only events can be very risky as you are launching and not letting everyone use your product.
+Because you bet on the fact that people will remember you and come back later.

-One such example is pinterest.
-When Pinterest was first getting started, it was invitation-only, but allowed users to request an invitation if they wanted to join.
+One such example is Pinterest.
+When Pinterest was first getting started, it was among the few invite only websites but allowed users to request an invitation if they wanted to join.
 After requesting an invitation, Pinterest sent out an email to prospective users explaining that the waiting list was quite long, but that eventually, they would be accepted to join.

 “The reason we created an invite-only system is that we want to control the risks the best we can, to control production, quality, quantity.
 It’s not like normal marketing; if you have a good product, you’ll want to introduce it to a friend.
 So the OnePlus 2 is like a product based on friends saying, ‘Come on, that’s good, go buy it.’
 This approach throws tradition away.” told founder Pete Lau.

 However invite-only strategy doesn’t work all the time.
-Simply put, an invite-only strategy is a “double-edged sword.
+Simply put, an invite-only marketing strategy is a double-edged sword.
 With many benefits, it also comes with disadvantages and could backfire if not done properly.

-There are many benefits of launching an invite-only startup.
-The Main being that it makes your startup to brand as exclusive, top quality, private, etc. This makes the users feel that they’re a part of something that’s special, which is why exclusive invitations or offers.
+There are many benefits of launching an invite-only platform, the main being that it makes your startup brand itself as being exclusive, top quality, private, etc. The invite only strategy makes the users feel that they’re a part of something special.

 The invite-only marketing strategy can be effective when it comes to improving a product or service.
 Users acquired in beta stages are a lot more engaged with the service and also help in future development.
 These are the users who are willing to give you appropriate feedback on the application as well as to monitor their usage to test whether you have created a product that people want and achieve product fit.